-Serious or severe behavior or a pattern of behavior resulting from Level II or III behavior infractions may result in an in-school suspension, out-of-school suspension, probation, or expulsion.
-During any type of suspension, a student remains automatically ineligible to participate in any school-sponsored, extra-curricular activities for a period of time as designated by the administration.
+Serious misbehavior, unsafe behaviors, or a pattern of conduct resulting from Level II or III infractions may result in an in-school suspension, out-of-school suspension, probation, or expulsion.
+During any type of suspension, a student remains automatically ineligible to participate in any school-sponsored, extra-curricular activities for a time period as designated by the administration.

-• In-School Suspension
+In-School Suspension